The best affordable studio monitors | DEFINITIVE OPTIONS!

 Back when I was searching for studio monitors, I did a lot of digging.
-I was aware of the KRK line, but eventually found out that they are more hype than substance.
+I was aware of the KRK line but eventually found out that they are more hype than substance.
 The sound is decent, but overall they don’t provide you with an honest frequency response, and if you’re looking for studio monitors, that’s what you want.
 What are studio monitors?

 I don’t regret the purchase at all.

-They’re worth every penny and more, and have been going strong in my studio since 2014.
+They’re worth every penny and more and have been going strong in my studio since 2014.
 With that in mind, let’s dive right into the review!

 I will also be reviewing the Yamaha HS5, which also came up many times in my search.

 (Note: I want to touch on something quickly also before we get started.
 I think that reviewers include way too many options in their “best of” articles nowadays.
 When you get down to specifics like we are in this review, there should be only a couple of options, 2-5 at most in my opinion.
 Include any more and people just get overwhelmed (including myself).
 It also tells me that those reviewers didn’t take enough time to narrow down their search.
 They say a few words about the product and then move on much too quickly.
-I want to be able to be able to come to a consensus rather quickly on the best 1 or 2 if possible.
+I want to come to a consensus rather quickly on the best 1 or 2 if possible.
 That aside, here are the 2 that I recommend).

-The LSR 305’s are by all accounts an entry level studio monitor meant to satisfy the needs of the producer/engineer looking for exceptional, reference level sound quality.
+The LSR 305’s are by all accounts an entry-level studio monitor meant to satisfy the needs of the producer/engineer looking for exceptional, reference-level sound quality.